 IoT allows workers to see exactly how their machines are performing in real-time, and alerts them to any issues that might be arising.
 Being able to prevent unscheduled downtime by using predictive maintenance can provide significant benefits.
 According to PwC’s Predictive Maintenance 4.0 study, utilizing predictive maintenance can reduce costs by 12%, improve uptime by 9%, and reduce safety, health, environment, and quality risks by 14% on average.
 Additionally, it can extend the lifetime of an aging asset by 20%.

 With IoT and analytics working in tandem, organizations can automatically control processes that previously could only be tracked manually.
-For example, it gives manufacturers a comprehensive view of what’s going on at every point in production.
+For example, the IoT adoption in manufacturing gives companies a comprehensive view of what’s going on at every point in production.
 This allows them to maintain a continuous flow of final products, identify bottlenecks in real-time, and avoid defects.
-It also reduces the risk of human error.
+However, especially when it comes to manufacturing, it’s critical to employ highest levels of industrial IoT security.

 General Motors, for instance, monitors humidity with IoT sensors to optimize painting.
 When conditions for painting are unfavorable, they send the detail to another place with more appropriate humidity levels, thereby reducing downtime and the need for repainting.